-Improvements in anesthesia and technique, as well as better training of dentists, have resulted in speedier, less painful and more successful treatments when the soft tissue inside the teeth becomes infected.
+Improvements in anesthesia and technique, as well as better training of dentists, have resulted in less painful and more successful treatments of infected teeth.

-The crown, the part of your teeth that you can see, is covered by a hard layer of enamel.
+The crown portion of the tooth is covered by a hard layer of enamel.
 Beneath that lies the dentin, another hard tissue.
 Under the dentin and extending down into the roots is the pulp, a soft tissue that houses nerves, blood vessels and lymph vessels.
 The pulp’s job is to form the teeth and nourish them.

 Normally, the pulp is protected from the many infectious organisms in the mouth.
 But infection can spread into the pulp when decay moves through the enamel and dentin, or when the hard layers or fillings crack and expose the soft tissue.
 An infection can also spread when a tooth is dislodged or damaged by trauma.
 If an infection remains untreated, it can progress through the tooth’s roots and into the supporting bone, causing a painful abscess.

-Sometimes endodontic therapy is needed because a tooth’s nerve has been damaged by periodontal disease, trauma or the need to cut down a tooth to fit it with a cap.
+Sometimes endodontic therapy is needed because a tooth’s nerve has been damaged by periodontal disease, trauma or the need to prepare the tooth for a crown.
 Endodontics may also be used to remove unsightly discoloration by bleaching the tooth from the inside.

 The usual purpose of endodontics is to remove the infected pulp (or damaged nerve), sterilize the tooth’s roots and seal the area to protect it from future infections.
 Even when all of a tooth’s pulp must be removed, the tooth can remain alive indefinitely, nourished by nearby tissues.

-The treatment starts with an examination, including X-rays, to assess the extent of the trouble.
-Electrical impulses may be used to test the tooth for sensitivity to heat, cold and pressure and to measure the pulp chamber and root canal.
-Then a local anesthetic, usually lidocaine, is injected to numb the area.
-The tooth is then isolated using a rubber dam, and an opening is drilled through the crown of the tooth.
+The visit starts with an examination, including X-rays, to evaluate the tooth for possible treatment.
+Electrical impulses may be used to test the tooth for sensitivity to heat, cold and pressure and to measure the pulp chamber and root canal system.

-Ultrasonics and highly refined tiny files worked by hand are used to remove the infected pulp and thoroughly cleanse and shape the pulp chamber.
+Ultrasonics and highly-refined files are used to remove the infected pulp and thoroughly cleanse and shape the pulp chamber.
 Medication may further sterilize the root canals.
-If there is an abscess, antibiotics will be prescribed and the tooth will be left unsealed and allowed to drain until the infection is cured.
+If there is an abscess, antibiotics may be prescribed.

-If more than one treatment is needed, a temporary filling will be placed in the pulp chamber.
+If more than one treatment is needed, an antibacterial medication and temporary filling will be placed in the pulp chamber.
 When all signs of infection are gone, the root canal will be lined with cement and filled and sealed with a soft, pliable material called gutta percha, which conforms to the space and prevents bacteria from entering.
-The patient’s general dentist then completes the restoration of the tooth, usually with a gold or porcelain crown supported on a post set into the remaining base of the tooth.
+The patient’s general dentist then completes the permanent restoration of the tooth, usually with a crown.